reach-sh/reach-lang/docs/src/rsh/errors/index.md

 ```

 Next, we see two more free variables: the handles that Alice and Bob choose when they play the game.
-In this case (line 18), Alice chose 0 (Rock) and Bob chose 2 (Scissors), which means that Alice won, which is exactly when the problem we know is in the program happens.
+In this case (line 18), Alice chose 0 (Rock) and Bob chose 2 (Scissors), which means that Alice won, which is exactly where we know the problem in the program happens.
 When Reach prints out the definition of the variable, it adds more information than you normally see in your program.
 For example, we see that `getHand` has to be a `{!rsh} UInt`.
 This information is in your program in the definition of `getHand`, but we can't see that right here, so Reach is adding extra context for you to better understand the witness.